 We grow all our produce on site, in soil, and outside in our 2.5 acre garden.
 Starting mostly from seed, we grow seedlings to transplant starting with celery and onions in January; brassicas in February; tomatoes, peppers and eggplants in March and thousands of seeds in between.
 While not certified, everything is grown using 100% organic practices, with no chemicals ever, using the life in the soil and above it to produce nutrient-rich, flavorful vegetables, fruits and herbs.
 Each year over 30 different varieties of food are given to our members, made up of heirloom or native varieties chosen for our climate and maximum flavor.

-The season runs 16 weeks, with pickups on Mondays, Thursday or Friday in our brewery.
+Our next CSA season (2023) will run 16 weeks, with pickups on Mondays, Thursday or Friday in our brewery.
 Two sizes are offered ("half" and "full") depending on your family size and cooking routine.

-Our flowers are picked fresh with your vegetables, and arranged into bouquet each week before your pickup.
-By joining the Cut Flower CSA, not only are you supporting our farm, but you're supporting our ability to maintain a diverse set of habitat for beneficial insects on our farm, including bees that service our on-site hives as well as other native pollinators and beneficial insects that help lower crop damage.
+Our flowers are picked fresh and arranged into bouquet each week.
+By buying our Flowers, not only are you supporting our farm, but you're supporting our ability to maintain a diverse set of habitat for beneficial insects on our farm, including bees that service our on-site hives as well as other native pollinators and beneficial insects that help lower crop damage.